Localization

 We support the following formats:

-- CSV: Great if your translators do not use a translation platform.
-Your translators can simply open the CSV file in a spreadsheet editor and fill in the translations.
+• CSV: Great if your translators do not use a translation platform.
+Your translators can open the CSV file in a spreadsheet editor and complete the translations.

-- XLIFF: A well-supported XML standard that is supported by almost every translation platform.
-If you use such a translation platform, this is probably the easiest format to use.
+• XLIFF: A well-supported XML standard that is supported by almost every translation platform.
+If you use such a translation platform, this is the easiest format to use.

 The exported files contain the original texts in the base locale.
 This way, we can track if the original text changes in Userflow between exporting and importing.